AdobeDocs/commerce-php/src/pages/developer/components/service-contracts/design-patterns.md

 ---
-group: php-developer-guide
-subgroup: 99_Module Development
-title: Service contract design patterns
-menu_title: Service contract design patterns
-menu_order: 4
+title: Service Contract Design Patterns | Commerce PHP Extensions
+description: Follow these recommendations to define Adobe Commerce and Magento Open Source data and service interfaces.
 ---

+# Service contract design pattenrs

 In the programming community, a _design pattern_ is a recommended way of writing code that includes when to use, or not use, the pattern.
 Think of a [design pattern](https://glossary.magento.com/design-pattern) as a best practice with conditions.